caramelomartins/awesome-linters/README.md

 - [htmlhint](https://github.com/yaniswang/HTMLHint) - HTMLHint is a Static Code Analysis Tool for HTML, you can use it with IDE or in build system.
 - [bootlint](https://github.com/twbs/bootlint) - Bootlint is a tool that checks for several common HTML mistakes in webpages that are using Bootstrap.
+- [jinjalint](https://github.com/motet-a/jinjalint) - A prototype linter which checks the indentation and the correctness of Jinja-like/HTML templates.
+Also supports Django Templates.

 ### Java